John Travis (physician): Concept

 Travis believed that a medical approach that relied on the presence or absence of symptoms of disease to demonstrate wellness was insufficient.
 As shown in the Continuum, the right side reflects degrees of wellness, while the left indicates degrees of illness.
-The model has been used to describe how, in the absence of physical disease, an individual can suffer from depression, anxiety or other conditions.
+The model has been used to describe how, in the absence of physical disease, an individual can have depression, anxiety or other conditions.

 He contends that medicine typically treats injuries, disabilities, and symptoms, to bring the individual to a "neutral point" where there is no longer any visible illness.
 However, the Wellness Paradigm requires moving the state of wellbeing further along the continuum towards optimal emotional and mental states.
 The concept assumes that wellbeing is a dynamic rather than a static process.

 The Illness-Wellness Continuum proposes that individuals can move farther to the right, towards greater health and wellbeing, passing through the stages of awareness, education, and growth.

 Worsening states of health are reflected by signs, symptoms and disability.

 In addition, a person's outlook can affect wellness.
 According to the concept, a positive outlook will enhance health and wellbeing, while a negative outlook will hinder it, independent of the current health status.
 For example, a person who demonstrates no symptoms of disease, but is constantly complaining, will be facing the left side of the Continuum and away from a state of high-level wellness.
 Conversely, a person with a disability, but who maintains a positive outlook, will be facing to the right, toward a high level of wellness.
 It is less important where a person is on the Continuum than the direction they are facing.

 The Illness-Wellness Continuum has been viewed as promoting preventive treatment, which improves wellbeing before an individual presents with signs or symptoms of illness, as well as educating people to be aware of and avoid risk factors, in order to protect against pathology and premature death.